-In the fall of 1998 the University of Wisconsin-Superior took a forward-looking and risky step by starting up the Transportation and Logistics Management Major.
+In the fall of 1998 the University of Wisconsin-Superior took a forward-looking and risky step by launching the Transportation and Logistics Management Major.
 The Research Center, an extension of the academic program, began the next year.

 In 2001, with the growing success of the T&L Management program and research center, Dr. Greg Trudeau, Dr. Stewart, Vice Chancellor Charles Schelin and Chancellor Erlenbach submitted a proposal to UW-System for permanent funding.
 In 2001, the Wisconsin State Legislature approved an increase in UW-Superior's bi-annual budget to support the major and the research center with four faculty and a staff member.
 That same year the program was reviewed by the American Society of Transportation and Logistics (AST&L), and UW-Superior students were granted the right to receive the designation Certified in Transportation and Logistics (CTL) upon graduation.